Skip to content

 The safest customizations are the ones the platform can describe.

-A provider should not feel like a secret plugin or an undocumented override.
-It should be visible, named, and governed.
+A plugin should not feel hidden or undocumented.
+It should be visible, named, and controlled.
 In practice, that means the platform should know:

 If the system cannot answer those questions, then it is not extensible in a meaningful way.
 It is merely configurable in ways that operators cannot trust.

-This is why provider discovery matters.
+This is why plugin discovery matters.
 It lets the UI and backend collaborate on what is available without hard-coding every workflow into the client or the route handler.

 Safe Extensibility Needs Boundaries